H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Best Practices.md

 export class AppRoutingModule { }
 ```

-## Hierarchy
+## File Structure / Hierarchy

+-   Keep the file structure rather flat
+	-   A feature module holds components
+	-   Those components can have very small components in them
+	-   No deeper nesting is required or advised
+	-   The flatter the structure, the better the oversight
+	-   Max 7 files per folder is a good rule of thumb
+-   Feature-based organization
+	-   Features are organized in their own folder
+	-   Features are self contained
+	-   Easy to find everything related to a feature
 -   Start creating components / services / custom pipes / directives / models in the component they belong to.
 -   Bubble them up to the first module they belong to when it is shared within the module.
--   Then bubble it up to a common shared module when it is shared outside the module.
+-   Then bubble it up to the shared module when it is shared outside the module.
 -   Lastly, bubble them up to a library when they are shared among applications.

 ## Models